jlrickert/zet/docs/593/README.md

 - Winged

-  Sounds like a blister fest
+  Sounds like a blister festh

 - Retro